<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 A DXP platform achieves this feat of coordination by getting rid of technology silos.
 It gives organizations a central hub through which one can create, manage, deliver, and optimize experiences driven by content and data across all channels.

 With the help of Digital Experience Platform Components, organizations can gather comprehensive and cross-channel data to understand their customers better.
 This allows further incorporation of lessons into the creation, management, and delivery of high-quality content.
-An organization must answer a lot of questions to discover the DXP needed.
+An organization must answer a lot of questions to discover the DXP integration needed.

 DXPs (Digital Experience Platforms) connect all digital touchpoints into smaller, more informed ecosystems for marketers to manage.
 Everything from a website, app, social platform, digital billboard, to customer portal is connected.